hbf/miniball/README.md

 Currently, only the original C++ implementation that accompanied the paper is available.
 If you need to have a version in Java, please vote on the [respective ticket](https://github.com/hbf/miniball/issues/1).
 Contributions are welcome, please open a ticket or contact us directly!

+**Note**: A Java implementation is underway.
+We are awaiting approval by Sonatype to publish it in the Sonatype OSS Maven Repository and will release afterwards, this won't take long.

 # Speed
 On a 2.66 GHz Intel Core i7 MacBook Pro, the code performs as follows: